-Pomegranate juice and liqueur infuse this warm-weather beverage with icy-cool winter flavor.
+Pomegranate juice and liqueur infuse this warm-weather beverage with icy-cool flavor.
 Make and freeze a big batch of the fruity mixture up to a month in advance for quick party cocktails.
 Trust us, this margarita mix recipe is much better than anything you'll find at the store.

 Make-Ahead Frozen Margaritas

-Be ready for any impromtu fiesta when your freezer is stocked with this make-ahead simple margarita recipe.
+You'll be ready for any impromptu fiesta when your freezer is stocked with this make-ahead simple margarita recipe.
 Frozen limeade concentrate helps them come together in a mere 10 minutes.
 Then put them on ice until you’re ready to shake and serve!
 Or, if you're feeling fancy, transfer to margarita glasses before serving.